miiieagle/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 12-file_type script print the type of filenamed  iamafile in the /tmp directory the 13-symbolic_link shows symbolic link for ls in the current directory the 14-copy_html script copies HTML files from current working directory to the parent working directory
+the 12-file_type script print the type of filenamed  iamafile in the /tmp directory the 13-symbolic_link shows symbolic link for ls in the current directory the 14-copy_html script copies HTML files from current working directory to the parent working directory the 100-lets_movescript moves all files beginning with an uppercase letter to /tmp/u directory